Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Newly arrived and poor Eastern European Jews who settled in Ferreirastown also profited from the illicit alcohol trade, which by 1897 had brought bad press on what the press dubbed ‘the Peruvian pest’.

-Poor town planning at the time was the cause for the overcrowding and slum conditions.
+Poor town planning at the time was the cause of the overcrowding and slum conditions.
 These didn’t just affect Ferreira’s, but around the same time, also parts of Doornfontein, Prospect Township (south of Natal Camp), and Bertrams.
 The early mass slum clearances and the laws which would later be the basis of apartheid-era clearances (like Sophiatown) came into being in the 1920s and 1930s.
 For example, the 1923 Natives (Urban Areas) Act would provide the blueprint for Apartheid in the 1950s.
 The result of these clearances was that people were relocated to areas based on their race – notably, Africans were moved to newly created ‘townships’ like Klipspruit.
 The slums were demolished and land either set-up for light industry, like New Doornfontein, or white housing projects, like Maurice Freeman Park in Bertrams.
 Other housing projects were also set-up in Fordsburg (Octavia Hills) and Vrededorp (Jan Hofmeyr) to house the poor whites.
 Ironically, the African population was moved further away from the city and their places of work, where transport to and from work was either expensive or non-existent (and not to mention time-consuming).
-It was this conflict between trying to segregate races while still needing their labour ‘from dawn until sunset’ that continually caused overcrowding in various parts of the Johannesburg.
+It was this conflict between trying to segregate races while still needing their labour ‘from dawn until sunset’ that continually caused overcrowding in various parts of Johannesburg.
 The combination of a lack or shortage of housing for low-income people near low-paying jobs coupled with unscrupulous landlords who look to profit from the situation promotes the formation of slums.
 Slums are part of every developed city in the world but were further aggravated locally by racial segregation.
 All these issues still plague parts of Johannesburg today.

 There was evidently a high enough proportion of Jews in Ferreira’s Camp for it to be colloquially known as ‘New Jerusalem’.
 Many well-off German and English Jews, coming from Kimberley with big business and mining experience settled in Johannesburg and Doornfontein.
 The early Eastern Europe Jews soon moved from the camps into the township setting up commercial, service, and trade businesses.